mcjamesloon/FVTT_Docker/README.md

 # Foundry Virtual Tabletop Docker Project by jamesloon

-> **Disclaimer:** The source code for Foundry Virtual Tabletop is required to follow any of these guides.
+> **Disclaimer:** THIS PROJECT IS DEPRECIATED!
+DO NOT USE THIS PROJECT AS IT WILL NOT WORK WITH CURRENT VERSIONS OF FOUNDRY!
+The source code for Foundry Virtual Tabletop is required to follow any of these guides.
 This repository does NOT contain any source code or direct links to it.
 The source code can be obtained by subscribing the Foundry Patreon [here](https://www.patreon.com/foundryvtt/posts).

 > Please adhere to all local laws and respect the rights of all owners.